 Cost and practical details ...

-As flights are organised by the participants themselves (but we are happy to help!) it is possible to either arrive earlier or stay on longer We can also assist with the arrangements of hotels and transport for independent onward travel, if desired.
+As flights are organised by the participants themselves (but we are happy to help!) it is possible to either arrive earlier or stay on longer.
+We can also advise for independent onward travel, if desired.

 Please get in touch with any question or for the booking form with all additional details.

 Jaya has been assisting people on trips to India since 1997.
 Having practiced Buddhism for more than 40 years she can offer explanations for the iconography that we will encounter, as well as introduction to meditation for those who would like to try it out.
 She will be a bridge for Western participants, and especially help people become more at ease in the different ways of Indian culture and customs.

 Feroz is from Kashmir and is very familiar with the land and people.
 He speaks good English, as well as the local languages, is very friendly and helpful, and his main concern is that all participants have a brilliant trip!
 He lives in Srinagar and has been organising tours in the Himalayas for many years.

 Both tour guides will try and help in all possible practical ways to enable participants to have a wonderful journey.

 *The Euro cost is the basic one.
 The exact amount in other currency might need to be adjusted according to the exchange rate at the time of booking.

 Disclaimer: Both guides have many years of experience of travelling in India, the Himalayas, and accompanying groups on their journeys.
 Our wish is to share our fascination with the beauty of the land, culture and people with our friends, and others who would like assistance on their trip there.